 HOT FACTS ABOUT RUM

-- Oral Carribean tradition has it that rum was first created in Barbados, although emerging evidence suggest Brazil and Sweden has their own versions of rum.
+- Oral Carribean tradition has it that rum was first created in Barbados, although emerging evidence suggests Brazil and Sweden has their own versions of rum.

 - It is argued that the origin of the word ‘rum’ came from the last syllable of the Latin word for sugar, saccharum.

-- It is the aging process that determines the colour of rum.
+- It is the ageing process that determines the colour of rum.
 Rums aged in oak casks boast a dark colour, while rums aged in stainless steel remain almost colourless.

 - In the 1800s rum was often used as shampoo, as most people believed that it would actually make their hair thicker.

 - Rum rations were provided to sailors in the Royal Navy with a splash of lime juice in order to fight off the scurvy.
 These sailors also often received rum as part of their benefits package.

 - Today, 80% of the world’s source of rum originates from Puerto Rico.

 - Rum manufacturers are super secretive about their unique recipe rum blend, with recipes passed down generations.